 Take Command provides enhanced command line editing.
 You can recall the previous command with the up-arrow key, select previously-used commands from a list, or use control-0 through control-9 to select an individual parameter of the previous command.
 Function keys open pop-up windows for selecting command and directory histories; the windows include a search bar to find entries, and buttons to edit or delete selected commands.
 You can also cut and paste text from a scroll-back buffer, or from anywhere in the command interpreter window; or use a separate command input box that provides a text editing facility.

 For most of its existence, Take Command had an annoying quirk involving cutting and pasting.
 You couldn’t use “control-C” to copy selected text within the command interpreter window.
 You needed to press “control-shift-Insert,” or right-click on the selected text and choose “Copy” from a pop-up menu.
 Take Command uses “control-C” to stop execution of a running command, or to abort whatever you’re entering.
 There must have been a good reason for that behavior, but it’s caused me enough trouble to constitute a blemish on an otherwise excellent product.
-The current version 17 at long last corrects the problem.
+Version 17 at long last corrected the problem.
 If you have selected text, “control-C” copies the selection to the clipboard and clears the selection.
 If you haven’t selected text, or if you press “control-C” twice, it aborts the current running command as before.
 “Control-V” does paste text from the clipboard as expected.
 And perhaps to compensate for the longstanding “control-C” confusion, the right-click menu has options to paste the text you just copied directly into the command line, or to paste the text and then immediately run the command line.

 Batch Programming and Aliases